-Tourism and hospitality chiefs have called for an immediate change in direction by the next government to address 'the enormous challenges' facing the industry.
+Tourism and hospitality chiefs have called for an immediate change in direction by the next government, to address ‘the enormous challenges’ facing the industry.

-The statement was issued on behalf of Eoghan O'Mara Walsh (CEO, Irish Tourism Industry Confederation), Adrian Cummins (CEO, Restaurants Association of Ireland), Pat Crotty (CEO, Vintners Federation of Ireland) Tim Fenn (CEO, Irish Hotels Federation) and Donall O’Keeffe (CEO, Licensed Vintners Association).
+The statement was issued on behalf of Eoghan O’Mara Walsh (CEO, Irish Tourism Industry Confederation), Adrian Cummins (CEO, Restaurants Association of Ireland), Pat Crotty (CEO, Vintners’ Federation of Ireland), Tim Fenn (CEO, Irish Hotels Federation) and Donall O’Keeffe (CEO, Licensed Vintners’ Association).

-The statement suggests this has been driven in recent years by economic policies pursued by the government, including a series of employment-related cost increases coming into effect in close succession, and that the impact of these measures has been particularly acute for hospitality food businesses given the labour-intensive nature of the industry.
+The statement suggests that this has been driven in recent years by economic policies pursued by the government, including a series of employment-related cost increases coming into effect in close succession, and that the impact of these measures has been particularly acute for hospitality food businesses, given the labour-intensive nature of the industry.

 ‘A fundamental change in direction is now imperative if we are to stave off what can only be described as a growing commercial crisis facing many businesses.’